Frequently Asked Questions

 - What age groups is Banzai appropriate for?

-In Banzai, there are two courses: one for elementary grade students (ages 8 thru 11), and a second course designed for middle, junior high, and high school students (ages 13 to 18).
+In Banzai, there are three courses: Banzai Junior for elementary grade students (ages 8 thru 12), Banzai Teen, designed for middle, junior high, and high school students (ages 13 to 18) and Banzai Plus, for advanced classes (ages 16 and up).

 When you sign up, you can manage multiple classes and choose the courses that fit best.